SaadRaiss/Object-Detection-with-AI-Using-the-DETR-Model/README.md

-the DETR model for object detection in images.
+The DETR model for object detection in images.
 DETR from Hugging Face is a remarkably powerful model capable of identifying and annotating objects in an image with high accuracy.

 ✔ Project Objectives:
 Upload an image from the local system.